And not just because she's beautiful and funny and a great mother and a talented professional.

 UPDATE: 25 July 2016

 Well, the Endomorph and the Larry didn't last long.
 After just a couple months riding my "new" Pugsley back in 2013 they were quickly replaced with a Nate and a Knard, both far superior tires for real riding around here, especially by comparison.
 The Endomorph was, in truth, a mostly terrible tire in nearly all conditions, and the Larry wasn't much better, being among the sketchiest front tires I've ever ridden, most notably in snow where it often wandered this way or that without warning, as if it really did have a mind of its own.
-The Nate and the Knard on the other hand are both exceptionally trail-worthy tires and, having ridden them by now in all conditions imaginable in the last couple-three years, I feel confident in recommending them.
+The Nate and the Knard on the other hand are both exceptionally trail-worthy tires and, having ridden them for the last couple-three years, in all four seasons, and every condition imaginable, I feel confident in recommending them.

 For what it's worth, the Endomorph is now mounted on my Dirtuni mountain unicycle, where it excels as a high volume, low pressure wheel for this super capable rig.
 The Larry should be in the trash, but it's not.
 It's hanging from the ceiling in the garage with all the other back-stock take-off tires that I will probably never use.